By Daniel Margrain

 Thompson’s and Stice’s research highlights the extent to which the media affect what they term the “thin ideal internalization”.
 The researchers used randomized experiments (more specifically programmes) dedicated to teaching young women how to be more critical when it comes to media, in order to reduce thin ideal internalization.
 The results showed that by creating more awareness of the media’s control of the societal ideal of attractiveness, the thin ideal internalization significantly dropped.

 In other words, less thin ideal images portrayed by the media resulted in less thin ideal internalization.
-Therefore, Thompson and Stice concluded that there is a direct correlation between the media portrayal of women and how they feel about themselves.
+Therefore, Thompson and Stice were able to conclude that there is a direct correlation between the media portrayal of women and how they feel about themselves.

-Social media also plays a part in this regard.
-A recent two part study looking at social media sites, such as Facebook, researched influence and risk for eating disorders.
+Social media also plays a part.
+A 2014 two part study looking at social media sites, such as Facebook and Twitter, researched influence and risk for eating disorders.
 In the first part of the study, 960 women completed self-report surveys regarding Facebook use and disordered eating.
 In the second part of the study, 84 women were randomly assigned to use Facebook or to use an alternate internet site for 20 minutes.

 What the cross-sectional survey illustrates, is that more frequent Facebook use is associated with greater disordered eating.
 The survey indicates a close correlation between Facebook use and the maintenance of weight/shape concerns and state anxiety compared to an alternate internet activity .
 Other research suggests an etiological link between eating disorders and the tendency towards self-harming [now referred to as Non Suicidal Self Injury (NSSI)] .